ahm3dhany/IDS-Evasion/README.md

 .. this script sent 4565 packets in 10 seconds only.. in other words, Snort generated 4565 false positive alerts in this very short period.. also keep in mind that we used 3 rules only.. imagine what will happen if we used a lot of rules!.. you may sneak your actual attack while running this kind of scripts.
 This explains why the notion of *False Positives* is one of the biggest headaches in *Cybersecurity*.

 ---

+## **So is it easier to fix the application than to detect attacks?**

+Fixing is better because "pattern matching" is awful, you've to be precise to avoid false positives and sometimes being precise means that the attackers can evade your rules.
+Also you can't be sure that IDS will detect all the novel attacks as the attackers may execute their attacks in a devious ways.. including, but not limited to obfuscation, flooding, encryption and fragmentation.

+There are other cases when you deploy a product that doesn't belong to you.
+So if a vulnerability announced, sometimes product provider can't instantly create a patch for this vulnerability or guide you with workarounds to mitigate its consequences.
+In that case, Incident Response Engineer has to write an attack signature for this attack.

+Another issue to consider is Zero-Day exploits -as almost every organization is at risk for zero-day exploits-, here the vulnerability is undisclosed -you don't know what you don't know!- so we are somehow compelled to use IDSs.
+Protecting against these kind of exploits may require mixing signature-based technique with statistical-based and behavior-based techniques.

+Not properly configured IDS leads to a lot of false-positives which make security team not taking the alerts seriously.
+Also even if IDS detects an attack, the odds are that these (i.e. packets) contain spoofed IP addresses and somehow reduce the possibility of finding the actual attackers.

+So I think that Fixing for sure is better when possible.. it prevents you from the burdens of IDSs.

+---